sugarlabs/GSoC/Ideas-2025.md

 hallucinations.
 A work-around for this is to include a validation step that surfaces evidence (or lack of evidence) for each assertion in the lesson plan.
 This will introduce some workflow and UX challenges.

+Note: We require that you have Sugar setup and working, see [sugar-desktop](https://github.com/sugarlabs/sugar-docs?tab=readme-ov-file#sugar-desktop).

 **Project Length**<br>